 Does your wardrobe rely largely on sweatshop labor?
 Did your morning coffee or tea come from a struggling, underpaid farmer?
-Goods you enjoy every day may be the result of someone else’s suffering; alternatively, the brands you choose to support may be supporting families and individuals around the world.
+Goods you enjoy every day may result from someone else’s suffering; alternatively, the brands you choose to support may be supporting families and individuals around the world.
 But how can you know whether your purchases are helping or hurting others?

-There are federal and state level standards that products must meet for labeling, and some certifications (such as organic) require government oversight.
-Fair trade certifications aren’t given by a government agency, instead the term encompasses several different kinds of certifications organized by independent non-profits.
+There are federal and state-level standards that products must meet for labeling, and some certifications (such as organic) require government oversight.
+Fairtrade certifications aren’t given by a government agency, instead, the term encompasses several different kinds of certifications organized by independent non-profits.
 In many cases, the standards to which products are held are no less rigorous than government certifications, but not all fair trade stamps have the same process behind them.
 So, what does the fair trade label mean, really?

-Learning what fair trade is all about, and how to recognize the different types of labeling, will help you make purchasing decisions that align with your personal ethics and philosophy.
-To begin; what does fair trade mean — and what are the standards to which fair trade products are held?
+Learning what fair trade is all about, and how to recognize the different types of labeling will help you make purchasing decisions that align with your personal ethics and philosophy.
+To begin, what does fair trade certified mean — and what are the standards to which fair trade products are held?

 The Principles of Fair Trade

 The thing to remember about fair trade is that very often, the focus is on fair economic practices that benefit small producers.
-It’s a way of making sure, at least in part, that the money you spend is going to support the economic stability and development of people who make things or farm.
+It’s a way of making sure, at least in part, that the money you spend is going to support the economic stability and development of people who make things or farm those products.

 The Differences Between Fair Trade Labels

 One point of confusion is, what does the fair trade label mean?
-The key to understanding fair trade labels is working out what exactly each one means, and how thorough each accreditation process is.
-There are several different non profit organizations that accredit fair trade labels for products, which is on one hand excellent news — because it means that the movement toward ethical business practices is growing!
+The key to understanding fair trade labels is working out what exactly each type means and how thorough each accreditation process is.
+There are several different non-profit organizations that accredit fair trade labels for products, which is, on the one hand, excellent news — because it means that the movement toward ethical business practices is growing!
 On the other hand, it can be difficult to know exactly what kinds of guarantees are made by each label.

-This can be doubly confusing, because there are labels given out by accrediting organizations (which have a vetting process), and then there are labels given out by membership groups, which are voluntary and do not accredit.
+This can be doubly confusing because there are labels given out by accrediting organizations (which have a vetting process), and then there are labels given out by membership groups, which are voluntary and do not accredit.
 That isn’t to say that the members of these organizations are less committed to fair trade; quite the contrary.
-The membership organizations require their business members to adhere to a strict set of standards and business practices.
+Membership organizations require their business members to adhere to a strict set of standards and business practices.
 In some cases, a membership label might be better than an accreditation label, if the accreditation has, for example, only one fair trade ingredient among many that aren’t.
-Identifying the label is the first step in knowing whether the products is a group member, or certified fair trade.
-From there you can investigate how much of the product is fair trade, and how committed the company creating it truly is to fair trade practices.
+Identifying the label is the first step in knowing whether the product is a group member or certified fair trade.
+From there, you can investigate how much of the product is fair trade and how committed the company creating it adheres to fair trade practices.

 For example, bulk products like coffee, tea, or kratom can come from a variety of growers and farms of all sizes.
 It isn’t uncommon for some producers to draw from several different sources, and combine them for sale.
 It is possible that not every link in the supply chain is committed to fair trade, and ensuring they do requires diligence on the part of everyone involved.
-At Kratom Spot we work carefully to ensure our kratom is always sourced directly from independent farmers with a commitment to fair trade practices.
+At Kratom Spot, we work carefully to ensure our kratom is always sourced directly from independent farmers with a commitment to fair trade practices.
 When you come across a product, you can ask yourself what does the fair trade label mean and decide for yourself if you align with that level of commitment.

 The Importance of Fair Trade Certification

-While some labelling can be confusing, fair trade labels should increase your confidence that the product you’re buying isn’t just fulfilling your needs, but helping to create better standards of business globally, for independent producers and for customers.
+While some labeling can be confusing, fair trade labels should increase your confidence that the product you’re buying isn’t just fulfilling your needs but helping to create better standards of business globally, for independent producers and customers.